 - Making and receiving phone calls including ones with clients and the tax office.

 - Developing your skills using accounting software such as MYOB and Xero.
-There may also be different proprietary software which is great to learn and eventually master.
+There may also be different proprietary software that is great to learn and eventually master.
 This adds not only to your knowledge but also to your future employability experience.

 3. How do I prepare for an Accounting Internship?

-Preparation is all about organisation and commitment.
+Preparation is all about organization and commitment.
 An accounting internship is all about preparing you to be a productive member of the accounting team or firm.
 The first thing to look at is business attire.

 Once you are personally groomed we now look at your mindset.
 This is an opportunity for you to shine.
 If they want you to file things for a day be the best filer ever.
 If they want you to learn new software throw yourself at the task at hand.

-In a nutshell you need to prepare your best attitude for the internship.
+In a nutshell, you need to prepare your best attitude for the internship.
 You are supposed to ask questions and not know everything.
 Don`t try and bluff but have confidence that what you know will come in handy.
 If you know they use MYOB then make sure you have recent exposure to it.
-A refresher course or job ready program would be ideal.
+A refresher course or job-ready program would be ideal.

 Plan your travel arrangements not to get there just on time be early and be prepared to work longer than expected.
 This shows commitment.